 Today, the region’s colleges and universities have a major impact on the city and region’s economy, with students contributing an estimated $4.8 billion annually.
 Boston’s reputation as the “Athens of America” derives largely from the teaching and research activities of more than 100 colleges and universities in the Greater Boston area, such as Harvard, MIT, Boston College and the University of Massachusetts Boston.
 Tourism, healthcare, financial services, publishing, printing and four major convention centers also contribute to the economy, as well as its being the state capital and regional home of federal agencies.

 Boston South Station is a terminal for MBTA’s Red and Silver lines, inter and local buses as well as Amtrak’s intercity routes.
-Amtrak provides both ticketing and baggage services at the Boston South Station, which is served by 40 daily trains.

 - Accessible Restrooms